Doonside

 Doonside has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 19 such projects that are expected to impact the area.
-Notable projects include Blacktown and Mount Druitt Hospitals Stage 2 Expansion, Blacktown City Council WestInvest Program, Woodcroft Neighbourhood Centre Renewal, and Richmond Road Upgrade from M7 to Townson Road.
-The following list details those projects most likely to be relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects likely affecting the region.
+Notable projects include Blacktown and Mount Druitt Hospitals' Stage 2 Expansion, Blacktown City Council's WestInvest Program, Woodcroft Neighbourhood Centre Renewal, and Richmond Road Upgrade from M7 to Townson Road.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.